NextCenturyCorporation/mcs-scene-generator/ILE_API.md

 Defines details of performer_starts_near which places the performer near an object of a given label at a specified distance away.
 - `label` (string or list of strings):
 Label of the object the performer will be placed near.
-Default: None
+Required.
 - `distance` (float or list of floats):
 Distance the performer will be from the object.
 Default: 0.1